nens/threedi-docs/source/h_onedee_flow.rst

 To account for the fully and partially submerged vegetation, :cite:t:`Baptist2007` suggests to use the effective vegetation height :math:`min[H_v, H]` to ensure the contribution of the vegetation drag within the correct vertical plane.

-3Di allows for defining single vegetation properties for the cross-section shapes *Tabulated rectangle* and *Tabulated trapezium*.
+3Di allows for defining single vegetation properties for the cross-section shapes *Tabulated rectangle* and *Tabulated trapezium* (see :ref:`cross-section_shape`).
 However, to represent the spatial distribution of vegetation along a channel, 3Di also provides the option to assign different vegetation properties to different part of a cross-section.
-This can be done using the *YZ* shape.
+This can be done using the *YZ* shape (see :ref:`cross-section_shape`).
 As shown in the figure below, users can define separate properties for each individual line.
 Afterwards, 3Di evaluates the section and divides it into several sub-sections according to the slope of the lines.
 The details about 1D vegetation entries can be found in :ref:`cross_section_location`.

 .. figure:: image/1dvegetation.png
    :figwidth: 1500 px